Shreyaan16/TeamAlpha/README.md

 Welcome to the **AI-Driven Agricultural Assistant**, a Streamlit-based application designed to empower farmers with actionable insights for improving crop productivity and sustainability.
 Built for a hackathon, this app integrates AI-powered tools to forecast pest and disease risks, analyze soil conditions, optimize crop growth, and provide personalized agricultural advice.

-The project is deployed on **Hugging Face Spaces**, a cloud platform, making it accessible online without local setup.
+The project is deployed on **Streamlit**, making it accessible online without local setup.

 ## Project Overview